Chronic diseases and air pollution

 Louise Thomas

-Welcome to the thirty-sixth edition of our newsletter, as we join a visit to India and gear up for a lot of outreach and product development over the next six weeks!
+Welcome to the fifty-third edition of our newsletter, as we are named in the top 100 UK start ups and build up to our second birthday on 23 January!
 This newsletter is aimed at investors, collaborators, future hires and early adopters of our products.

 Louise Thomas